 Trespassing and utilizing any private property including, but not limited to, an association swimming pool or recreation facility not owned by the University are illegal and prohibited.

-The unauthorized possession or use of firearms or weapons of any other kind (including but not limited to knives, slingshots, bows and arrows, metal knuckles, hunting equipment, razors, stun guns, paintball guns, BB guns, and air pistols) is prohibited.
+The unauthorized possession or use of firearms or weapons of any other kind (including but not limited to knives with a fixed blade over 2.5 inches (other than kitchen knives), slingshots, bows and arrows, metal knuckles, hunting equipment, razors, stun guns, paintball guns, BB guns, and air pistols) is prohibited.
 Weapons intended for decoration or display, or which hold sentimental value, are prohibited.

 Items used aggressively or for violent purposes are prohibited and may constitute a violation of this policy.

 The ignition or detonation of anything which could cause damage to persons or property or disruption by fire, smoke, explosion, noxious odors, stain, corrosion or similar means is prohibited.
 Possession of anything in the nature of fireworks, explosives or chemical explosives is prohibited on any property owned or operated by the University or at off-campus University-sponsored events without prior University authorization.